FellanNokes/SQL_course_Felix_Kjellberg_DE25/exercises/exercise_0/exercise_0.md

 &nbsp; a) What is SQL, and why is it important in relational databases?

+It's important to read, understand and manipulate databases

 &nbsp; b) Explain the difference between FROM and WHERE clauses.

+From is which table
+WHERE can be a specific rows in a cloumn

 &nbsp; c) Explain the purpose of the LIMIT or OFFSET clause in a SQL query.